 Wi-Fi or cellular data: Calls are only placed and received using VoIP when you are connected to the internet via Wi-Fi, or cellular data.

 Cellular minutes only: Calls are only placed and delivered using carrier minutes.

-Note: If this setting is switched OFF and the Fuze Mobile is set to VoIP only, VoIP calls can only be made when your device is connected to WiFi.
+Use cellular data for calls: When enabled, Fuze Mobile automatically switches cellular data for VoIP calls when Wi-Fi is not available.
+This setting is OFF by default.
+If this setting is switched OFF, and Call With Fuze Using is set to Wi-Fi or Cellular Data, VoIP calls can only be made when your device is connected to WiFi.

 Recommend cellular minutes: Enable this setting to have Fuze Mobile prompt you to switch to cellular minutes if Wi-Fi or cellular data is not available.

 If Wi-Fi is not available, tap Voicemail over data to enable Fuze to use your cellular data to listen to voicemails.

 Data rates may apply if you enable this feature.

 Tap Default Fuze number to view the phone numbers associated with your Fuze account.

 Default Fuze number is available only if your Fuze account is associated with multiple phone lines.